n-trang/n-trang.github.io/notes.md

 ---
 layout: default
 title: "✍️notes"
+permalink: /notes/
 ---

 ## I write along as I learn.
-Also, some random thoughts and translations.
+Also some translations.

 <ul>
   {% for post in site.posts %}